 Extrinsic stains are those that appear on the surface of the teeth as a result of exposure to dark-colored beverages, foods and tobacco, and routine wear and tear.
 Superficial extrinsic stains are minor and can be removed with brushing and prophylactic dental cleaning.
 Stubborn extrinsic stains can be removed with more involved efforts, like teeth bleaching.
 Persistent extrinsic stains can penetrate into the dentin and become ingrained if they are not dealt with early.

 Intrinsic stains are those that form on the interior of teeth.
 Intrinsic stains result from trauma, aging, exposure to minerals (like tetracycline) during tooth formation and/or excessive ingestion of fluoride.
 In the past, it was thought that intrinsic stains were too resistant to be corrected by bleaching.
-Today, cosmetic dentistry experts believe that even deep-set intrinsic stains can be removed with supervised take-home teeth whitening that is maintained over a matter of months or even a year.
+Today, cosmetic dentist near me experts believe that even deep-set intrinsic stains can be removed with supervised take-home teeth whitening maintained over a matter of months or even a year.